joshribakoff/redux-vs-apollo/README.md

 This repo is to capture my WIP thoughts on the question of "redux vs apollo client".
 Most of this wont make sense to anyone until I clean up my notes.

-- redux reduces from state from actions (operations), apollo updates state
+- redux reduces state from actions (operations), apollo updates state with mutations (operations)
   - research on CRDTs show one can emulate the other
     - 1x only delivery, who will acknowledge the acknowledgement
     - model actions in graphql, use uuid to de-duplicate